Multi-modal atmospheric characterization of $\beta$ Pictoris b: Adding high-resolution continuum spectra from GRAVITY: Inversion of GRAVITY spectra

 For the effective temperatures, except ATMO, all models give consistent values between $1607.45^{+4.85}_{-6.20}$ and $1668.43^{+5.62}_{-5.55}$~K. These values are slightly lower than the ones obtained by \cite{gravity_collaboration_peering_2020} using a lower resolution K-band spectrum ($1700\pm50$~K for Exo-REM and $1847\pm55$~K for \texttt{\textit{petitRADTRANS}}\footnote{\url{https://petitradtrans.readthedocs.io/en/latest/}} \citealp{2019A&A...627A..67M}).
 They are also lower than those predicted by evolutionary models (\citealp{chilcote_1-24_2017}, $1724\pm15$~K).

 For surface gravity, evolutionary models predict values for $\beta$~Pic~b of $4.18\pm0.01$~dex \citep{chilcote_1-24_2017}.
 Exo-REM and Sonora retrieve larger values of $4.46^{+0.02}_{-0.04}$~dex and $4.56^{+0.06}_{-0.07}$~dex, respectively, while BT-Settl is noticeably lower at $3.60\pm0.04$~dex.
-ATMO also converges at the border of the considered grids, meaning that the model likely has difficulties to properly represent the pseudo-continuum at K-band.
+ATMO also converges at the border of the considered grids, meaning that the model likely has difficulties to properly represent the pseudocontinuum in the K band.

 In \texttt{\textit{ForMoSA}}, the radius is constrained by the dilution factor c$_k$~=~(R/D)$^2$ when scaling the model spectra.
 We use the GAIA DR3 prediction for the distance, D~$=19.8294\pm0.0571$~pc.
 For Exo-REM, we obtained a radius of $1.73\pm0.01$~\Rjup.
 A similar value of $\sim1.7$~\Rjup was found by \cite{gravity_collaboration_peering_2020}, who also used Exo-REM on LRS GRAVITY data, but with a slightly lower prior distance of $19.4401\pm0.0454$~pc.
 For ATMO, the radius converged to $1.160^{+0.005}_{-0.002}$~\Rjup, while BT-Settl and Sonora retrieved similar radii of $1.56\pm0.01$~\Rjup and $1.56\pm0.02$~\Rjup respectively.